In the Beginning

 When I finished sharing, a woman at the back of the room raised her hand and told me that when she listened to me tell my story it was like she was hearing her own story, down to the very last detail.
 The domestic violence, moving countries, the inability to relax or sit on her couch.

 When she recounted those things and shared her current struggles, it made me feel so proud of her.
-We all have stories like this, that we're too ashamed to share, that we instead carry around with us everywhere we go.
+We all have stories like that, that we're too ashamed to share, that we instead carry around with us everywhere we go.
 Bobbing around our heads and affecting our every action.
 What I thought was too scary to ever tell wound up being an opportunity to connect with someone.

-My pastor pointed out that when we deny people the opportunity to see our struggles, we deny them the rewarding experience of allowing them to see us through it, to see prayers answered.
 Being honest not only lets others get a glimpse of God's character, but it can provide them with very needed inspiration and framework to get through the things that plague their own lives.

 When I was a new Christian, I was flabbergasted by the old testament.
 Why would a loving God allow for such calamity?
 Why the need for all of the suffering and grappling and grieving?
-I found it harsh and unrelatable and stopped reading the bible altogether until a friend gifted me a new one when was going through a hard time.
-She told me to start reading at Matthew, the beginning of the new testament or the 'Good News.'
+I found it harsh and unrelateable and stopped reading the bible altogether until a friend gifted me a new one when was going through a hard time.
+She told me to start reading at Matthew, the beginning of the new testament, or the 'Good News.'

-He wasn't concerned with how well the people kept the laws, but instead by their heart posture.
 He gave us an example of a radical kind of love that forgave all wrong-doings and invited people in no matter how great their guilt and shame.
-He forgives me, he forgives my dad, he forgives my mom.
-He died for us even while we were sinners.
+He forgave me.
+He forgave my dad.
+He forgave my mom.
+He went to the cross and died for us even though we were sinners.

-I finished the New Testament and went back to the beginning and read about each of the times God's people strayed and the atrocities that came.
-In Exodus when he took them out of Egypt and parted the red sea, only for them to lose their faith in the wilderness before reaching the promised land.
-Or when the prophet Jeremiah foretold that the Babylonians would come make waste of their land and take them captive, but that God would not forsake them, and would send a savior to rescue them.
+I finished the New Testament and went back to the beginning and read about each of the times God's people strayed from him and the atrocities that came.
+In Exodus when he brought them out of Egypt and parted the red sea, only for them to lose faith the wilderness before they reached the promised land.

 I love the way Andy Squyres puts it in his song, 'You Bring the Morning,'